qwerty472123/amongst_solution/README.md

 For more accuracy, now I explain why it can work.

 We can got the wall check area(where player will be pushed out by the wall) by reading the source code.
-The answer is the check area of a horzontal is a rectangle whose midpoints of its left and right edges is the start and end points of these wall, with a height of 1, and the check area of a vertical is a rectangle whose midpoints of its top and bottom edges is the start and end points of these wall, with a width of 2.
+The answer is the check area of a horzontal wall is a rectangle whose midpoints of its left and right edges are the start and end points of these wall, with a height of 1, and the check area of a vertical wall is a rectangle whose midpoints of its top and bottom edges are the start and end points of these wall, with a width of 2.

 So the corner is looked like below: